MrGigSolutions/sensors/README.md

 The project consists of 5 main parts:
 - The sensor: this is a Celery-based scheduler that schedules a sensor reading every 30 seconds.
-- The broker: used by Celery for task scheduler.
+- The broker: used by Celery for task scheduling.
 In this project, it's RabbitMQ.
 - The backend: this receives sensor readings, and allows the frontend to request report data, and to authenticate a user.
-- The database: A Postgres database
+- The database: a Postgres database that stores sensor data
 - The frontend: a simple React app that reads the sensor data from the backend, and allows the user to login.
 The graph refreshes every 60 seconds.